tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Learning how to develop machine learning algorithms is required to take programming to the next level in the current technological ecosystem.
 By the end of the course, students will have evolved from standard Python developers to FinTech data scientists, capable of designing and developing:

-  * Robo-advisors and chatbots for algorithmic trading, product/investment recommendation, and customer service/support
+  * Robo-advisors and chatbots for algorithmic trading, product/investment recommendations, and customer service/support

   * Sentiment analysis engines to assess and predict economic sentiment for stock and housing markets